SimonGiebenhain/AIR-Nets/README.md

 # Install
-TODO
-All experiments with AIR-Nets were run using CUDA version 11.2 and the official pytorch docker image `nvcr.io/nvidia/pytorch:20.11-py3`, as published by nvidia.
+All experiments with AIR-Nets were run using CUDA version 11.2 and the official pytorch docker image `nvcr.io/nvidia/pytorch:20.11-py3`, as published by nvidia [here](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch).
-However, as the model is solely based on common mechanisms, older CUDA and pytorch versions should also work.
+However, as the model is solely based on simple, common mechanisms, older CUDA and pytorch versions should also work.
 We provide the `air-net_env.yaml` file that holds all python requirements for this project.
 To conveniently install them automatically with [anaconda](https://www.anaconda.com/) you can use:
 ```
 conda env create -f air-net_env.yml